GAPS Price Tops $0.45 (GAP)

-GAPS (CURRENCY:GAP) traded 0.1% higher against the dollar during the twenty-four hour period ending at 17:00 PM ET on January 26th.
-GAPS has a total market cap of $4.54 million and $368.00 worth of GAPS was traded on exchanges in the last day.
-One GAPS coin can now be purchased for $0.45 or 0.00001415 BTC on popular cryptocurrency exchanges.
-Over the last seven days, GAPS has traded up 0.1% against the dollar.
+GAPS (CURRENCY:GAP) traded up 0.1% against the US dollar during the 24 hour period ending at 18:00 PM ET on February 1st.
+During the last week, GAPS has traded down 1.3% against the US dollar.
+One GAPS coin can currently be purchased for approximately $0.45 or 0.00001329 BTC on major cryptocurrency exchanges.
+GAPS has a market capitalization of $4.47 million and $363.00 worth of GAPS was traded on exchanges in the last day.

 About GAPS